ceari/edacc_web/specification.rst

 General Information
 ~~~~~~~~~~~~~~~~~~~

-The Web Competition System should be able to display certain static sites providing
+The Web Competition System should be able to display certain static websites
-general information about the competition, rules, time schedules, ...
+providing general information about the competition, rules, time schedules, ...

 Competition Phases
 ~~~~~~~~~~~~~~~~~~